Online safety policy

 360 Early years

-https://360earlyyears.org.uk/ – a free, self-review online tool for settings working with children and young people that are not schools – youth and children’s centres, art groups, sports and youth clubs, libraries, and so on.
+360groups.org.uk – a free, self-review online tool for settings working with children and young people that are not schools – youth and children’s centres, art groups, sports and youth clubs, libraries, and so on.
+It highlights correct policy and practice for the settings

 Be in the know